 - Develop visions of green cities with clean air, close to zero or negative carbon footprint and maximal wellbeing, develop a pathway for the realisation of these visions in the next 50 years and propose first steps down that road in the form of a concrete plan towards achieving these visions in the participating cities.

 - Raise awareness of the citizens about the impacts on public health and the climate causes by their activities or with changes in their activities.

-The results of the policy analyses will allow us to determine the most sustainable GHG mitigation and air quality (AQ) improvement strategies.
-The latter will be proposed to the authorities competent for atmospheric pollution and climate protection management and to the main industrial end-users as guidance for decision-making that would lead towards maximizing the net public health and wellbeing benefits while taking into consideration the costs associated with air pollution and climate change in the EU.
+The results of the policy analyses allowed us to determine the most sustainable GHG mitigation and air quality (AQ) improvement strategies.
+The latter was proposed to the authorities competent for atmospheric pollution and climate protection management and to the main industrial end-users as guidance for decision-making that would lead towards maximizing the net public health and wellbeing benefits while taking into consideration the costs associated with air pollution and climate change in the EU.